 How often do you allow other developers to take a look at your code?
 And how do they do it?
 From someone’s else perspective, your code can look more or less foreign.
 Maybe you didn’t notice something?
 Maybe it could be written shorter or more efficiently?
 The key here is that programmers rate code and not persons.
 Learn to request and apply advice from others, and share your constructive advice as much as possible.

 Yes, people are busy and have a lot of crazy stuff to do everyday, but pair programming is one of the fastest, funnest ways to get a job done.
 Team up frequently with colleagues from the office or friends from University and spend an hour together in the front of the computer.
 You can use ScreenHero or just simple Google Hangouts.
-If you’re looking for inspiration in pairs, check out the video from Ruby Kaigi 2013 or Pivotal Tracker’s website.
-Here's how we use it at netguru.
+Here's how we use pair programming at netguru.

 People around you have a big influence on your work flow.
 Identify who around you inspires or disturbs you and how.
 Identify how supportive they are.
 Are you free to write a hipchat message with a problem?
 Are they allowed to ask you for help?
 Do they ask too much?
 Strive to work most with those who you fit best with, and actively write out lists to identify the strengths and weaknesses of each member.
 You’ll discover new ways to cooperate or better approaches to asking people for help.